ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 You can use IBM Log Analysis with {{site.data.keyword.la_short}} to manage system and application logs in IBM Cloud.

-{% hint style='info' %} IMPORTANT: Use Chrome to complete this exercise. {% endhint %}

 This section of the tutorial goes deep into the IBM logging service.
-You can stop this section at any time and successfuly begin the next section.
+You can stop this section at any time and successfully begin the next section.
+{:note}

 ### Launch the {{site.data.keyword.la_short}} webUI